znep/query-coordinator/frontend/doc/javascript.md

   [flux](https://facebook.github.io/flux), used as a state container for handling large amounts of data and events in a predictable way.

-We also pull in a few internal libraries that allow us to share JavaScript code throughout the
-company:

-- [socrata-visualizations](https://github.com/socrata/frontend-visualizations), a library of jQuery components that render visualizations.

-These internal libraries are hosted on our private artifactory.

 ### Dependency Management

 We have a couple of different ways of installing these libraries: